CommunicationAugust 11, 2024 · 6 min read

 Use documentation when you have it.

-If the exchange was written — on a co-parenting app, in an email, in a text thread — you don't need to argue.
-You can simply reference or share the record.
+If the exchange was written, on a co-parenting app, in email, or in a text thread, you don't need to argue.
+You can reference or share the record.

 "I have the message from [date] if it's helpful to review."
 No accusation.
 No escalation.
 Just the offer to look at the evidence together.

-If they dismiss the documentation ("that's out of context" / "you're interpreting it wrong"), you've learned something about whether this person can be reached through evidence — and that's also useful information.
+If they dismiss the documentation ("that's out of context" / "you're interpreting it wrong"), you've learned something about whether this person can be reached through evidence.
+That's useful information too.

 Name the pattern without diagnosing it.

-If this happens consistently — if you regularly find yourself having your clear memories denied — you can name the pattern without attacking their character:
+If this happens consistently, if you regularly find your clear memories denied, you can name the pattern without attacking their character:

 "I've noticed that when I bring up something that happened between us, there's often a disagreement about whether it happened at all.
 I find that makes it very hard to address concerns.
 I'd like to figure out how to talk about things that have actually happened without it going there."

-This is naming behavior, not diagnosing a person.
-It's also documentation if it's written.
+That's naming behavior, not diagnosing a person.
+If it's written, it's also documentation.

 Protecting Your Own Reality

-The long-term work here is protecting your own memory and perception from erosion.
+The long-term work is protecting your memory and perception from erosion.

 Some practical tools:

 Write things down at the time.
-Not in retrospect — immediately after.
+Not in retrospect.
+Immediately after.
 Texts, emails, in-person exchanges.
 A brief note with date and what was said.
-This isn't paranoia; it's maintenance of your own record.
+That's not paranoia.
+It's maintenance of your own record.

 Trust your first memory.
 Before the doubt sets in, you were certain.
 That certainty has value.
 Write it down before it starts to blur.

 Find someone to tell.
-Talking to a trusted person — a friend, a therapist, someone outside the dynamic — about specific incidents as they happen creates an external record and another anchor for your reality.
+A trusted friend, therapist, or someone outside the dynamic.
+Talking about specific incidents as they happen creates an external record and another anchor for your reality.

 Stop trying to convince them.
 Your goal is not their acknowledgment.
 Your goal is your own clarity and the ability to address present concerns.
-Both of those are available even without their concession.
+Both are available even without their concession.

 A Note on "You're Too Sensitive"

-A variant of the denial is the dismissal of your reaction rather than the event itself: "It wasn't a big deal."
+A variant of the denial is dismissing your reaction rather than the event itself: "It wasn't a big deal."
 "You always make everything so dramatic."
 "Normal people don't react this way."

 The response is similar: "I hear that it wasn't a big deal to you.
 It was to me.
 I'd still like to address it."